 Partnership for Los Angeles Schools

-The Partnership for Los Angeles Schools’ mission seeks nothing less than to transform schools and revolutionize school systems to empower all students with a high-quality education.
+The Partnership for Los Angeles Schools’ mission strives to transform schools to revolutionize school systems, empowering all students with a high-quality education.
 By managing a network of 19 high-need LA Unified schools, we drive transformation to accelerate student achievement in schools and District-wide.

 In which areas of Los Angeles will you be directly working?